CloudCannon/rcc/README.md

 ### Manual tagging

-After your next build in CC, you should see empty translations files.
+After your next build in CloudCannon, you should see empty translations files.
 A URL input will be generated for you to translate the page's URL if need be, without anything in your site needing to be tagged.
 To add text content to translate, start tagging your layouts and components with `data-rosey` tags.

 An example tag in [Eleventy](https://www.11ty.dev/) may look like: